lobrylab/PitViper/README.md

 ### Prerequisites

-To retrieve, install and run PitViper, we need [`Conda`](https://docs.conda.io/en/latest/) and [`Git`](https://git-scm.com/) available from the commande-line.
+To retrieve, install and run PitViper, [`Conda`](https://docs.conda.io/en/latest/) and [`Git`](https://git-scm.com/) need to be available from commande-line.

-Once Conda is installed and in order to speed-up installation process, we will install [`Mamba`](https://github.com/mamba-org/mamba):
+Once Conda is installed and in order to speed-up installation process, [`Mamba`](https://github.com/mamba-org/mamba) is needed:

 ```bash
 $ conda install -c conda-forge mamba
 ```

-Now, Mamba should be available from the command-line.
+Once installed, Mamba should be available from the command-line.

-Choose in wich directory you want to install PitViper and change your working directory for it, then clone PitViper repository at this location using `Git`:
+Choose in wich directory PitViper will be intalled and change working directory for it, then clone PitViper repository at this location using `Git`:

 ```bash
 $ git clone https://github.com/PaulArthurM/PitViper.git  # Clone PitViper reposity in ~/PitViper/